 Xbox Live! seems to be a hit and Microsoft have put up titles from smaller indie development studios.
 This is all well and good as both the studio and Microsoft make money from the purchase but the Xbox 360 dev kits aren’t cheap.
 This probably explains why a number of those games are Flash…

-With Sony’s announced PSP Live serving up highlights from the original PlayStation back-catalogue and Nintendo hinting at emulation of older systems on the Revolution the 360’s catalogue is going to look a slim by comparison.
+With Sony’s announced PSP Live serving up highlights from the original PlayStation back-catalog and Nintendo hinting at emulation of older systems on the Revolution the 360’s catalog is going to look a slim by comparison.

 If Microsoft get XNA out there and let developers write and distribute Windows versions how they see fit they can grab the cream of the crop for publishing on Xbox Live.

 Either way it looks like good news for Xbox 360 owners and small developers.
 Microsoft have already stated back-bedroom coders will be able to get in. :)